cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 ## Security Guarantees

-AEGIS-256 offers 256-bit security against plaintext and state recovery, whereas AEGIS-128L offers 128-bit security.

-Under the assumption that the secret key is unknown to the attacker, all AEGIS variants offer at least 128-bit security against forgery attacks.
+Under the assumption that the secret key is unknown to the attacker, all AEGIS variants offer at least 128-bit security against plaintext and state recovery as well as forgery attacks.

 Encrypting the same message with the same key and nonce but different associated data generates distinct ciphertexts that do not reveal any additional information about the message.
 However, `(key, nonce)` pairs MUST NOT be reused, even if the associated data differs.